-From 1 January to 30 September 2014, the second most affected border section for illegal border-crossings was the Greek-Albanian land border with 5 128 persons apprehended (5 707 in 2013), which represents 22% of the total number of detections (24% in 2013).
-After the introduction of visa liberalisation for Albanian nationals in December 2009 the detection of illegal border-crossings decreased significantly at this border section.
-Nevertheless, Albanian nationals, with 99% of the total number of detections, remained the dominant nationality detected at this border section.
+During the first ten months of 2016, the third most affected border section for illegal border-crossings was the Greek-Albanian land border with 3 988 persons apprehended (7 299 in 2015), which represents just 3% of the total number of detections (2% in 2015).
+After the introduction of visa liberalisation for Albanian nationals in December 2009, the detection of illegal border-crossings decreased significantly at this border section.
+Nevertheless, Albanian nationals, with over 98% of the total number of detections, remained the predominant nationality detected at this border section.

-The third most affected border section was the Bulgarian-Turkish land border section with 2 886 detections, representing 12% of the total at the European Union's external land border (19% in 2013).
-Detections at this border section increased by 48% compared to the same nine-month period in 2013, when 5 580 persons were reported for illegal border-crossing.
-The main nationalities apprehended at this border section were nationals from Syria 2 197 (76% share) and Afghanistan 446 (15%).
-Irregular migrants, entering Turkey by land from Syria and Iran, used the Bulgarian-Turkish land border as the main entry point into the EU for illegal border-crossings.
+The fourth most affected border section for illegal border-crossing was the Bulgarian-Turkish land border with 2 998 detections, representing only 2% of the total at the European Union's external land border (1% in 2015).
+However, detections at this border section decreased by 52% compared to the same ten-month period in 2015, when 6 219 persons were reported for illegal border-crossing.
+The main nationalities apprehended at this border section were nationals from Afghanistan with 1 140 persons detected (38% share), Iraq with 996 persons detected (33% share), and Syria with 514 persons detected (17% share).
+Irregular migrants, entering Turkey by land from Syria and Iran, used mainly the Bulgarian-Turkish land border, and in a lesser extent the Greek-Turkish land border, to enter into the EU illegally.